+However, there is also reason to expect that racial diversity might not affect these group decisions.
+Race is among the strongest status hierarchies in American life (Soss and Weaver 2017).
 Status minority members may not feel free to voice their views, and when they do, they are not always heard (Young 1985).
 Status disadvantage often finds its way into even ostensibly egalitarian settings (Karpowitz and Mendelberg 2014).
-In addition, because people of color are often a small minority of those in the room, they may be too few to shift a group's median preference, an important predictor of group decisions.
-In fact, the selection of members to powerful bodies such as juries often systematically restricts access to people of color.
+In addition, because POCs are often a small minority of those in the room, they may be too few to shift a group's median preference, an important predictor of group decisions.
+In fact, the selection of members to powerful bodies such as juries often systematically restricts access to POCs.
 In sum, whether from flawed deliberation or because of small numbers, racial minorities may face barriers to substantive representation even when they are present.

 We ask how racial diversity affects the preferences and decisions of deliberating groups of citizens.
 As an important instance of these groups, we focus on jury decisions in civil cases.
-Juries exercise significant power, and civil juries are a key institution of democratic representation (Hans, Gastil, and Feller 2014; Schwartzberg 2018).
-As Hans, Gastil, and Feller (2014) put it, "civil trials often have a starkly political dimension, such as when they concern an alleged civil rights violation or weigh punitive damages against a corporation that polluted public lands" (698).
+Juries exercise significant power, and civil juries are a key institution of democratic representation (Hans et al. 2014; Schwartzberg 2018).
+As Hans et al. (2014) put it, "civil trials often have a starkly political dimension, such as when they concern an alleged civil rights violation or weigh punitive damages against a corporation that polluted public lands" (698).
 Juries' civil judgments redistribute substantial sums from large economic actors, acting as a significant check on business power (Gifford and Jones 2016).
-Civil awards are so large that they equal approximately 15 percent of states' expenditures (Appendix A).
+Civil awards are so large that they equal approximately 15% of states' expenditures (app.
+A; apps.
+A-L are available online).

 These awards are matters of particular consequence for minority communities.
 Blacks and Hispanics are more supportive of punishing corporate harm (Bornstein and Rajki 1994; Diamond, Saks, and Landsman 1998; Unnever, Benson, and Cullen 2008), a tendency that helps explain why they are twice as likely to be excluded from civil juries by the defense as by the plaintiff (Clark et al. 2007).
 These views of corporate culpability fit within a more general pattern.
-People of color perceive more risk in their environment and tend to hold more structural attributions for harm (Kahan et al. 2007).
-Given these differences of opinion, the question becomes how much substantive representation the views of people of color have in these decisions.
+POCs perceive more risk in their environment and tend to hold more structural attributions for harm (Kahan et al. 2007).
+Given these differences of opinion, the question becomes how much substantive representation the views of POCs have in these decisions.

 We analyze data from a mock-jury experiment that randomly assigned 2,694 jury-eligible citizens to 449 six-member juries (Sunstein et al. 2002).
 Random assignment eliminates selection confounds and allows us to estimate the causal effect of jury composition.
-In addition, the data includes individuals' private pre-deliberation and post-deliberation preferences, as well as the jury verdict, allowing us to analyze the influence of both POC and White individuals with various preferences on both the jury and its individual members.
+In addition, the data include individuals' private predeliberation and postdeliberation preferences, as well as the jury verdict, allowing us to analyze the influence of both POC and White individuals with various preferences on both the jury and its individual members.
 The jurors were tasked with decisions about punitive damages against corporations, judgments that implicate issues such as redistribution, the free market, and corporate responsibility.
 They therefore shed light on citizens' decisions about matters of public concern.
 (We address issues of external validity below.)